Ammar03s/Temperature-Control-System/README.md

 The code includes two libraries:
 - `IRremote.h` for handling IR remote functionality.
-- `LiquidCrystal.h` for interfacing with the LCD.
+- `LiquidCrystal.h` for interfacing with the LCD Screen.

 ### Pin Definitions